-This qualification is a unit-based qualification and each unit contains learning outcomes and assessment criteria.
+This qualification is unit-based and each unit contains learning outcomes and assessment criteria.
 Learning outcomes set out what the learner is expected to know, understand or be able to do as a result of the learning process.
 Assessment criteria detail the standards a learner is expected to meet and are broken down into what the learner 'can' do as a result of successfully achieving the unit.